 Switching to Keeper from another password manager tool is also made simple.
 The tool supports importing data from other popular solutions, including 1Password, Dashlane, Zoho and more, as well as from built-in browser password managers.
 Export is available to PDF, .csv or .json file.

 Keeper starts at $2.91 per month but for an additional cost, the company offers some impressive features.
 The KeeperChart is a secure messaging service that will erase all messages after they’re sent.
 It also offers Breach Watch, a dark web scanner that identifies compromised personal data.
 You can also upgrade to get 10 GB of secure cloud storage for any kind of file.
+Businesses can purchase a Keeper subscription for $45 per year or through a custom-pricing Enterprise tier.

 - Intuitive user interface